nikhil-sethi/drone-mpc-planner/doc/nuc_install.md

 All done!

 ## NUC create image instructions
+1. Prep the image
     - **Make sure the system hostname is called pats0**
+    - Set DefaultTimeoutStopSec in /etc/systemd/system.conf to 15
+2. Create the image with clonezilla
     - Connect NUC install the first usb stick
     - Power up and press F10 during boot
     - Select USB : SanDisk : Part 0 : Boot Drive